-After capturing a screenshot using the Snipping Tool, when you attempt to send the snip to email by clicking on the Send Snip (email recipient) button on the toolbar, the following error messages appear:
+After taking a screenshot using the Snipping Tool, when you attempt to send the snip to email by clicking on the Send Snip (email recipient) button on the toolbar, the following error messages appear:

 Some users observed that this happened especially after installing the Windows 10 Fall Creators Update (v1709).
 If you already have a compatible mail client installed and yet the error appears when sending snips to email, follow the instructions in this article.

-Fix 1: Set the Default Mail Client in the Registry
+1) Set the Default Mail Client in the Registry

 - Start the Registry Editor

 - Go to the following branch:

 (default)and set its data accordingly.
 For example, if you have Office Outlook installed, set it to Microsoft Outlook

 - Ensure that a branch named “Microsoft Outlook” exists under the Mail key if Outlook is installed.
 If it’s missing, skip the rest of the instructions in this article and proceed to repair or reinstall Office or Outlook to regenerate the key and the values in it.